Hierarchical subspace models for contingency tables: Introduction

 The organization of the paper is as follows.
-For the rest of this section, as a motivating example, we consider a submodel of the conditional independence model for three-way contingency tables.
-In Section \ref{sec:model} we define the hierarchical subspace model and discuss the localization of inference through the decomposition of the model into maximal extended compact components.
-We also discuss maximum likelihood estimation of the proposed model.
+In Section \ref{subsec:definition} we give a brief review on log-affine models and we summarize some basic facts on graphs and hypergraphs.
+In Section \ref{sec:model} we define the hierarchical subspace model and discuss the localization of inference through the decomposition of the model.
+We show that for a given log-affine model there exists the smallest decomposable model possessing the same localization property of the inference.
 In Section \ref{sec:split} we study the split model in the framework of this paper.
-In Section \ref{sec:markov-basis} we present construction of Markov bases for conditional tests of the model.
-Fitting of the proposed model to several real data sets is presented in Section \ref{sec:examples}.
+In Section \ref{sec:markov-basis} we present construction of Markov bases for conditional tests of our model based on the argument in \citet{dobra-sullivant} for the hierarchical model.
+In Section \ref{sec:examples} we show some real data examples.
 Some concluding remarks are given in Section \ref{sec:remarks}.